eaprelsky/infodynamics/book/08_04_system_design.md

 The same principles that create breakthrough organizational performance can be applied to individual cognitive system design. **Dr. Anders Ericsson's research at Florida State University** on deliberate practice provided the foundation for personal cognitive architecture optimization.

-[Ericsson's framework, published in Psychological Review](https://psycnet.apa.org/record/1993-40718-001), demonstrated how individuals could engineer their own cognitive systems to achieve expert-level performance in any domain through systematic application of information physics principles.
+[Ericsson's framework, published in Psychological Review](https://psycnet.apa.org/record/1993-40718-001), demonstrated how individuals could engineer their own cognitive systems to achieve expert-level performance in any domain through systematic application of information dynamics principles.

 **Personal Voltage Design** helps individuals create sustained high-energy learning environments through personally meaningful goals that connect skill development to individual values and aspirations (maximum personal relevance), challenging projects that provide continuous surprising discoveries and insights (optimal surprise), and emotional engagement through intrinsic motivation and passion for improvement (sustained motivation).